telatin/blini/paper/paper2.md

 ### Search

 The first step of searching is indexing the reference dataset.
-After the reference sequences had been fingerprinted, the 25% lowest hashes are used for indexing.
+After the reference sequences are fingerprinted, the 25% lowest hashes are used for indexing.
-The index is simply a mapping between hash value to a list of serial numbers of the reference sequneces that had that hash in their fingerprints.
+The index is a mapping from hash value to a list of serial numbers of the reference sequences that had that hash in their fingerprints.
+The number 25% was chosen as a sweet spot between saving memory and retaining enough information for the search.
 As an optimization, hashes with a single reference sequence are kept in a separate 'singletons' map.
 Since in practice most of the index elements are singletons,